 Le Vin Levain is A sourdough pizza masterclass at a steal

 A hard truth of our dining scene — Italian food wears down the wallet, rather counterintuitive to the homely culinary ethos of Italy.
 Finding good Pizza in the $20 range?
 A hard ask.
-While solid gems like Lino exist, it’s a muddle of greasy Americanised dross.
+While solid gems like Lino exist, it’s mostly a muddle of greasy Americanised dross.

 Enter Le Vin Levain — no-frills, deft in craftsmanship, and ultimately way more affordable.
 At least from my experience during its Tiong Bahru Bakery run, prior to its move to Drunken Farmer.

 Le Vin Le Vain’s Margherita ($15) was easily a contender for my favourite Pizza.
 Yes, on this entire little red dot — stupendous quality for that price.